 pagnanais na malaman ang kinaroroonan ng KKK, ngunit hindi sya kailanman

-True enough, place a woman on the spotlight and gossip on her supposed physical
+True enough, placing a woman in the spotlight and gossiping about her supposed physical

 or sexual aberrations would surely prosper.
 Unless a multi-layered and objective